getredash/website/src/pages/kb/open-source/admin-guide/ldap-authentication.md

 RUN pip install ldap3
 ```

-If you're using Docker Compose to run Redash, you can replace replace `image: redash/redash:latest` with `build: .` assuming the custom Dockerfile is in the same directory.
+If you're using Docker Compose to run Redash, you can replace `image: redash/redash:latest` with `build: .` assuming the custom Dockerfile is in the same directory.